Support & FAQ

 “Could not connect” when I run a test

-- Make sure both Macs are on the same network (Wi-Fi, Ethernet, or VPN).
+- Make sure both devices are on the same network (Wi-Fi, Ethernet, or VPN).

-- Check that your firewall (System Settings → Network → Firewall) isn’t blocking incoming connections on the port you picked (default 7878).
+- Check that the receiver’s firewall (on a Mac: System Settings → Network → Firewall) isn’t blocking incoming connections on the port you picked (default 7878).

 - Try the receiver’s IP address (e.g.